phillord/kcite/readme.txt

 post, with appropriate links to articles.

-This plugin now uses multiple resources to retrieve metadata about the references in question, including CrossRef, DataCite, arXiv and PubMed.
+This plugin now uses multiple resources to retrieve metadata about the references in question, including CrossRef, DataCite, arXiv, PubMed and arbitrary URLs.

 **Syntax**